GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/cloudasset.md

 ## Configure Intelligent Inspection

-In DataFlux Func create a new set of scripts to enable APM Intelligent Inspection configuration.
+In DataFlux Func create a new set of scripts to enable Alibaba Cloud Asset Intelligent Inspection configuration.
 After creating a new script set, select the corresponding script template to save when creating the Inspection script, and change it as needed in the resulting new script file.

 ![image](../img/cloudasset11.png)